Christine at Homegrown Holistic Coaching

 Setting aside time to properly nourish myself through balanced meals (rather than mindlessly eating while multitasking).

 Inviting in play, relaxation and creativity (detaching from work and a productivity mindset).
+Rest is an excellent use of my time.

 The breakthroughs keep coming.